nikashap/orcaSDK_tutorials/ftdi_orca_setup_guide.md

 The solution involves two parts:

-1. **Quick Win**: Install D2XX drivers and reduce the FTDI latency timer from 16ms to 1ms.
+1. Install D2XX drivers and reduce the FTDI latency timer from 16ms to 1ms.
 This dramatically improves performance without code changes to pyorcasdk.

-2. **Full Solution**: Modify pyorcasdk to use D2XX directly, enabling non-standard baud rates (460,800, 1,000,000, etc.) on macOS.
+2. Modify pyorcasdk to use D2XX directly, enabling non-standard baud rates (460,800, 1,000,000, etc.) on macOS.

+**Nikasha's forked repositories of `orcaSDK` and `pyorcasdk` already have the FTDI modifications implemented.**

 ---